 It has become increasingly apparent to the business community over the preceding years that annual performance reviews are on the way out, as processes for continuous feedback become the norm.
 As Peter Cappelli and Anna Tavis explained in their article for Harvard Business Review, “The Performance Management Revolution“, “From Silicon Valley to New York, and in offices across the world, firms are replacing annual reviews with frequent, informal check-ins between managers and employees.”

-Maintaining these informal and frequent conversations between managers and employees during the transition from remote to on-site working requires an employee relationship platform which aligns objectives with employees and managers and offers the means by which regular one2ones can be scheduled as and when required.
+Maintaining these informal and frequent conversations between managers and employees during the transition from remote to on-site working requires an employee relationship platform that aligns objectives with employees and managers and offers the means by which regular one2ones can be scheduled as and when required.
 And with social distancing measures likely to remain in place in the office for some time after the end of the lockdown, having the capability to conduct these one2ones digitally is crucial.

 One2ones, regular check-ins and quarterly/annual performance reviews can all be scheduled through your company’s performance management software, giving managers the flexibility required to gather peer feedback and any other relevant preparatory notes before the meetings take place.